 I was quoted a maximum of four hours and one hour travel and was confirmed for Friday, May 27th.
 Two days prior, I was called for a rescheduling for the following week.
 I told them this was unacceptable and a date of Sunday, the 29th, was agreed.The move was going well until time came to crate my TV's and wrap my mattress and box spring, then everything changed.
 I was told only one TV would be wrapped and not crated.
 Also, crating was extra same with taking the second TV and wrapping the mattress and box spring.
 I showed them the confirmation email, then they said that they would cover the mattress and box spring at no charge, but I was still told only one TV would be wrapped.

 When we arrived at my new apartment, they wanted additional hours, packing materials, boxes, walking distance, mattress and box spring covers and more or else, they would not release my items and everything would be taken to storage.
 I was told that no superiors were available because it was a Sunday and either I pay or else.
 It was a hostage negotiation.
 So I had no other choice but to pay them before they would unload.
 The entire move took five hours, but I was charged for six.

 I was charged for a garment box which was never used, the mattress and box spring covers which was agreed initially as to be provided and 15 rolls of tape.
 I have damaged and broken items and damage to my apartment.
 Premier will not provide me the name of their insurance carrier, proof of insurance or adjuster and told me to submit a list of damaged items and Premier will give consideration as to what will be paid for or not by their insurance company.
 I hope you can intervene on my behalf.
 Thank you.

-Premier Movers Company Profile
+Premier Movers Company Information

 - Company Name: